In Depth Baby Product Reviews Led by a Pediatrician

 Understanding the Chest (G) Clip Score

 The test dummies include sensors that measure impact forces in the chest.
 The results from the chest sensors are used to calculate the Chest (G) score, which attempts to numerically determine the likelihood of an injury occurring to the organs located in the chest cavity.
-The best chest clip score for the group is the Peg Perego Viaggio Flex 120, which is part of the reason it earned one of the highest crash test analysis results in the review.
-The second-best results were obtained by the Clek Oobr.
+The best chest clip score for the group is once again the Nuna AACE, with the lowest recorded g force in our booster testing.
+The second-best results were obtained by the Peg Perego Viaggio Flex 120, followed super close by Peg Perego Viaggio Shuttle Plus 120 and the UPPAbaby Alta v2.

 The backless design is not our favorite.